 MONTREAL, May 17 /CNW Telbec/ - CN (TSX: CNR)(NYSE: CNI) announced today that it intends to purchase for cancellation up to three million of its common shares pursuant to private agreements between CN and an arm's-length third-party seller.
 The purchase(s) will form part of CN's 15-million share repurchase program announced on Jan.
 26, 2010.

-Such purchases will be made pursuant to an issuer bid exemption order issued by the Ontario Securities Commission and will take place before the end of September 2010.
-The price that CN will pay for any common shares purchased by it under such agreements will be negotiated by CN and the seller and will be at a discount to the prevailing market price of CN's common shares on the Toronto Stock Exchange at the time of the purchase.
+Any such purchase(s) will be made pursuant to an issuer bid exemption order issued by the Ontario Securities Commission and will take place before the end of June 2010.
+The price that CN will pay for any common shares purchased by it under such agreements will be negotiated by CN and the seller and will not exceed the prevailing market price of CN's common shares on the Toronto Stock Exchange at the time of the purchase.

 CN assumes no obligation to update or revise forward-looking statements to reflect future events, changes in circumstances, or changes in beliefs, unless required by applicable Canadian securities laws.
 In the event CN does update any forward-looking statement, no inference should be made that CN will make additional updates with respect to that statement, related matters, or any other forward-looking statement.